Mya (singer): 2000–2002: Fear of Flying and Lady Marmalade

 while reaching number two and three in the US and the United Kingdom, respectively, and in turn, solidified Fear of Flying as a hit.

-With the success of "Case of the Ex", Interscope re-released Fear of Flying in November 2000, with a revised track listing featuring two new songs, including the third single "Free".
-Fear of Flying earned Mya a Soul Train Music Award nomination for R&B/Soul Album – Female and a MOBO nomination for Best Album.
+With the success of "Case of the Ex", Interscope rereleased Fear of Flying in November 2000, with a revised track listing featuring two new songs, including the third single "Free".
+Fear of Flying earned Mýa a Soul Train Music Award nomination for R&B/Soul Album – Female and a MOBO nomination for Best Album.
 A multiplatinum success, the album sold 1.2 million copies in the United States and eventually received a platinum certification by the Recording Industry Association of America.
 Subsequently, it earned gold certifications from Canadian Recording Industry Association and Australian Recording Industry Association.